luckhassel/Words/README.md

 Available on: https://python-words-api.azurewebsites.net/

 Description:
-Words is a Python API that has the functionalities do count vowel number on word array, and also sort words by the direction desired.
+Words is a Python API that has the functionalities to count vowel letters on word array, and also sort words by the direction desired.
-It's available under a Azure Web App service
+It's available under an Azure Web App service

 Features: